 We tend to hope that over time, change will naturally happen for the better, but the truth is that most change requires work.
 There is a common saying within the counseling profession: “If nothing changes, nothing changes.”
 If we do not put in work and take action toward the things that we want, we will, for the most part, stay stuck in unhealthy cycles and toxic patterns.

 Addiction almost always coexists with codependent relationships.
 Codependency develops out of a deep desire to care for someone else, and in doing so we end up trying to fix their problems and manage external circumstances.
 Codependency becomes an unhealthy way to deal with our negative feelings by pouring ourselves into making sure that our love one is “okay.”
 Creating boundaries helps us find healthy coping skills and teaches us how to care for ourselves.

-If you are ready to sacrifice everything in an attempt to save your addicted loved one, you are not alone.
+If you are a family member who feels ready to sacrifice everything in an attempt to save your addicted loved one, you are not alone.
 The power of love and compassion that lives inside of you is real and it is important, but you must first take care of yourself by establishing and enforcing boundaries.

 Boundaries help us define who we are, what we value, and what kind of future we are working towards.
 They regulate our emotional, physical, and spiritual health.
 They help us express what is acceptable and what is not acceptable, and they help us define what we need within our relationships.